martinjankov/whp-hide-posts/README.md

 - Added option to hide any post type on archive page other than category, tag.
 Ex: Custom Taxonomy archive page.
 - Added option to hide posts on the default WordPress Recent Posts Widget
 - Added option to hide posts in REST API calls
+- Added option to hide Woocommerce Products in REST API calls

 = 0.5.3 =
 _Release Date - 15 August 2020_